-Action Name: Update Flood Damage Prevention Or dinance Lead Agency: Village Board Supporting Agencies: N/A Hazards of Concern: Flood, Severe Storm, Severe Winter S torm Description of the Problem: on ordinance for the Village was last Juire the minimum freeboard set by Description of the Solution: include the minimum freeboard requ ood damage prevention ordinance to uirements and will integrate the HMP mitigate properties from increasing severe winter storm.
-Estimated Cost: Staff Time Potential Funding Sources: Village Board Implementation Timeline: Within 5 years Goals Met: 1, 2 Benefits: This will bring the Village's flood damage prevention ordinance up to the new NYSDEC standards.
-Impact on Socially Vulnerable Populations: be more disproportionally impacted update to the ordinance may help to Impact on Future Development: Future development will have to adh the NYSDEC in 2007. ere to the minimum freeboard set by Impact on Critical Facilities/Lifelines: Any development related to critical father minimum freeboard set by the N acilities/lifelines will have to adhere to YSDEC.
+Action Name: Update Flood Damage Prevention Or dinance Lead Agency: Village Board Supporting Agencies: Floodplain Administrator Hazards of Concern: Flood Description of the Problem: The current flood damage prevention ordinance for the Village was last amended in 1987 and does not require the minimum freeboard set by NYSDEC in 2007.
+Description of the Solution: The Village will formally update the flood damage prevention ordinance to include the minimum freeboard requirements and will integrate the HMP where applicable which will help to mitigate properties from increasing flood events from severe storm and severe winter storm.
+Estimated Cost: Low Potential Funding Sources: Village Budget Implementation Timeline: 2 years Goals Met: 1, 2 Benefits: This will bring the Village's flood damage prevention ordinance up to the new NYSDEC standards.
+Impact on Socially Vulnerable Populations: Socially vulnerable populations may be more disproportionally impacted by flood prone properties and the update to the ordinance may help to reduce this issue.
+Impact on Future Development: Future development will have to adhere to the minimum freeboard set by the NYSDEC in 2007.
+Impact on Critical Facilities/Lifelines: Any development related to critical father minimum freeboard set by the N cilities/lifelines will have to adhere to YSDEC.
 Impact on Capabilities: This action increases the Village's floo od damage prevention capabilities.
-Climate Change Considerations: Climate change is leading to an incorrecipitation events, which also incre crease in frequency and intensity of ases flooding.
+Climate Change Considerations: Climate change is leading to an incorprecipitation events, which also incre rease in frequency and intensity of ases flooding.
 Mitigation Category Local Plans and Regulations CRS Category Property Protection, Preventative Me asures Priority High Alternatives Action Evaluation No Action - Update to include more than the freeboard set by NYSDEC More difficult to enforce Leave up to County to enforce Not as much protection